 This course focuses on exploration of content through experimentation with media and alternative approaches to drawing materials, utilizing principles of color, design, and composition.
-Prerequisite: ART 121 or 125; or permission of the instructor.
+Four hours of lecture/studio and 2.5 hours of studio/lab Prerequisite: ART 121 or 125; or permission of the instructor.
 Offered spring, odd years.